 The menu at Snoopy Paws Cafe has changed from a year ago when I visited.
 To those confused, this is the updated menu that I saw when I visited recently:

 The last time I visited, the menu had a Pasta category which we ordered from.
-Read on to know about it.
 But this time, the menu is minimalistic with sandwiches, burgers, and pizzas.
 And these are pretty great too!

-To those there to just play with the dogs, there was a fee (100 rupees last year on week days and more on weekends) before entering the dog yard.
-Since we were ordering, we could visit the dogs straight away
+To those there to just play with the dogs, there was a fee (100 rupees last year on weekdays and more on weekends) to enter the dog yard.
+Since we were ordering, we could visit the dogs straight away.
+I wouldn’t say it’s worth paying only to pet dogs if one can just visit the Cubbon’s dog park on Sunday.

 Talk about Dogs